Kang-geophysics/nvim-starter-pack/README.md

         - If you want to move quickly between buffers, I recommend setting keymp ":bp\<CR>" and ":bn\<CR>" to something.
         - In my case, I set both to  "\<C-left>" and "\<C-right>" respectively.
     - The "git-status" provides the convenience of performing  "git add/git commit/git push/git rever/ etc."
-        - If you need basit git functionality, you don't need to install any other plugins for neovim.
+        - If you need basic git functionality, you don't need to install any other plugins for neovim.

 - `telescope`
     - [Find, Filter, Preview, Pick for Neovim](https://github.com/nvim-telescope/telescope.nvim)